 A marketing plan should have a clear objective, identify a customer base, determine a budget, explain a strategy for reaching that customer, and develop a marketing mix.

-A marketing plan is made up of a strategic outline of products, customers, markets, and competition.
+A marketing plan comprises a strategic outline of products, customers, markets, and competition.
 It involves the process of planning, analyzing, testing, and modifying the plan throughout the marketing cycle.

 A simple marketing plan includes four main parts: The Product, the Promotion, the Marketing, and the Distribution.

-The marketing plan defines who your target market is, where your product is sold, and what you’re going to do to get people to buy it.
-It also tells how much money you have to spend to accomplish your goals.
+The marketing plan defines your target market, where your product is sold, and what you will do to get people to buy it.
+It also tells how much money you must spend to accomplish your goals.
 Finally, it helps you think about how you will promote your product.

 A marketing plan serves as an outline of what you intend to do to promote your business.
-It shows the steps you’ll take to increase awareness of your company, and it describes how you’ll attract new customers.
-It also gives you a good idea of how much money you’ll need to spend.
+It shows the steps you’ll take to increase your company’s awareness and how you’ll attract new customers.
+It also gives you a good idea of how much you’ll need to spend.